mate-academy/jv-fruit-shop/README.md

 ## Fruit Store
 Let's imagine you have a fruit store.
-There are three type of fruitDtos in your fruit store:
+There are three type of operations in your fruit store:

 ```text
     s - supply, means you are receiving a new fruits from suppliers